njukikk/Dissertation-Research-Kernel-Methods-for-Microbiome-and-Genomic-Compositional-Data/README.md

 # Dissertation-Research-Kernel-Methods-for-Microbiome-and-Genomic-Compositional-Data
 Together with my advisor (Dr. Pratyaydipta Rudra - https://experts.okstate.edu/prudra), we are developing novel kernel-based statistical frameworks for high-dimensional compositional data, driving advances in microbiome and genomics research.

+Files will be uploaded once the disseratation gets published.